boethin/intzip/README.md

 * The complete list of all 65536 16-bit numbers has a trivial structure and can be encoded in just 6 bytes.

 * The list of all ~252K Unicode Code Points (32-bit numbers between 0 and 0x10ffff) is not structural trivial, but contains a lot of contiguous intervals.
-It can be compressed to a list of 700 integers, i.e. reduced by 99.7% (with GNU gzip one gets only up to ~50% compression when alpplied to the same data set).
+It can be compressed to a list of 700 integers, i.e. reduced by 99.7% (with GNU gzip one gets only up to ~50% compression when applied to the same data set).

 * There are 91 Fibonacci numbers greater than 1 fitting into 64 bit.
 Lists like this are hard to compress without knowledge of the special construction rule, because the numbers increase enormously fast.
-Here, _IntZip_ achieves about 30% reduction by way of bit compression, wich is roughly the same reduction as obtained by GNU gzip applied to the same data.
+Here, _IntZip_ achieves about 30% reduction by way of bit compression, wich is roughly the same reduction as obtained by general compression algorithms.

-## Runtime considerations
+## Efficiency considerations

-_IntZip_ is designed to provide encoding, decoding and random access nearly within a single loop through the list and without the requirement of dynamic memory allocation, beside from the result list itself.
+_IntZip_ is designed to provide encoding, decoding and random access nearly within a single loop through the given list and without the requirement of dynamic memory allocation, beside from the result list itself.

 ## C++ Implementation